Code Review for Security

 api_key = "sk-live-abc123def456"

-// Missing authorisation
+// Authentication without authorisation

 app.delete('/api/users/:id', requireAuth, async (req) => {

-await db.deleteUser(req.params.id); // Anyone can delete anyone
+await db.deleteUser(req.params.id); // Any logged-in user can delete any user

 });